A Knowing In My Bones: What is the School of the Red Skywalker?

 This collective is for those who feel the time to remember is now—who know, in their bones, that we are the ones we’ve been waiting for.

 The School of the Red Skywalker is my answer to that call, to share what I know and to learn from you too.
 I grew up in a culture largely disconnected from a relationship to Soul, Spirit, ancestors, the Earth, and one another.
-I didn’t know what belonging felt like, how to feel safe in my body, or how to stand in integrity within myself and my relationships.
-Or how to work through conflict or repair.
+I didn’t know what belonging felt like, how to feel safe in my body, how to stand in integrity within myself and my relationships, or how to work through conflict or repair.
 I carried grief and disconnection without language or guidance for how to heal it.
-Knowing the pain all too well of swallowing and denying my own voice through feeling unheard.
-Crawling deep beneath my own skin, unable to be seen or to see myself.
-Feeling utterly alone in a room full of people.
-Witnessing myself and others living only from the mind because who knows how to be in a body when it feels so unsafe and carries so much unspoken memory?
-I have seen myself, and so many others, seeking safety from outside, without knowing how to feel it in our own bodies and being.
+I felt so unheard that I grew quiet.
+So unseen and unable to see myself that I crawled beneath my own skin.
+Utterly alone in rooms full of people.
+Witnessing myself and others around me living in the mind, and restlessly seeking safety from the outside, because who knows how to be in a body when it feels so unsafe and carries so much unspoken memory?
 Who amongst us today doesn’t have a similar story?

 That disconnection and grief became fuel for my longing for my own Soul’s healing, and to reweave a wider cultural remembering of Soul.
 This led me first to nursing, the only framework for “healing” I knew at the time, while also seeking understanding beyond the torn fabric of the culture I’d inherited.
 Sensing that the medical system could not hold the root-level healing I was seeking, I traded resuscitation of the body for resuscitation of the Soul.
 I was led to death care as a hospice nurse, while deepening my studies in metaphysics and epigenetics, hungry to understand who we are beyond these bodies, and who we are as Spirit.
-Exploring why we have to be on the verge of leaving our body to actually turn toward our life with vulnerability and connection.
-Each new awareness felt like a balm, though it would take another ten years before that knowing began to integrate and become embodied.
+I saw how often it seemed to take the precipice of death for people to be able to turn toward life with vulnerability and connection.
+Each moment at the bedside breathed Life back into my awareness, though it would take another ten years before that knowing began to integrate and become embodied.

 My path later led me to facilitate with the Conscious Dying Institute and to produce the film The Last Ecstatic Days, which brought me to Asheville, NC, where I helped ground the vision of Emberlight: The Center for Conscious Living & Dying.